 These are found in coffee, teas, chocolate, guarana (diet supplements), human medications for asthma and other human medications, and garden mulch made from cacao beans.
 Chocolate seems to be the worst offender, especially during holidays.
 Early symptoms include restlessness, anxiety, and urine incontinence.
 Later symptoms may include heart arrhythmias and respiratory failure.
 Treatment includes induced vomiting and aggressive use of activated charcoal.

-Pet owners need to be aware of the food items that could have a deadly effect with their pets.
-Be proactive by making sure these items are safely out of reach.
+Pet owners need to be aware of the food items that could have a deadly effect on their pets.
+Be proactive by making sure these items are safely out of reach, to prevent your pet from becoming poisoned by accident in the first place.
 Additionally, being alert to symptoms of poisoning can ensure professional help from a veterinarian is sought early when management can be successful.